VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

-If you are heading to Dubai you are probably looking for some Dubai travel tips because Dubai is different than any other city – whether in the west, east or any other city in the Middle East.
+If you are heading to Dubai, you are probably looking for some Dubai travel tips because it is different than any other place – whether in the west, east, or any other city in the Middle East.

 Dubai – the city of superlatives, the city that polarizes.
 Not everybody loves the city in the United Arab Emirates, but I can say that I love it.

-I have been to Dubai quite often, and have written a lot of different posts about activities, hotels, restaurant reviews, and travel tips.
-Now, I finally summarized all the important information for tourists and travelers visiting Dubai and prepared this Dubai Travel Advisory.
+I have been to Dubai quite often and have written many different posts about activities, hotels, restaurant reviews, and travel tips.
+I finally summarized all the important information for tourists and travelers visiting Dubai and prepared this Dubai Travel Advisory.

-Disclaimer: This post contains affiliate links, this means I might earn a small commission when you buy a product/service via my link (no extra cost at you).
+Disclaimer: This post contains affiliate links.
+This means I might earn a small commission when you buy a product/service via my link (no extra cost).
 More about it here.

-Before talking about the best Dubai travel tips, here are some facts that can help you planning your Dubai itinerary/trip.
+Before discussing the best Dubai travel tips, here are some facts that can help you plan your Dubai itinerary/trip.

-- The biggest city in the United Arab Emirates (UAE)
+- The biggest city (emirate) in the United Arab Emirates (UAE)

 - More than 2 million inhabitants